Sattva

-Sattva (Sanskrit: सत्त्व, meaning goodness) is one of the three guṇas or "modes of existence" (tendencies, qualities, attributes), a philosophical and psychological concept understood by the Samkhya school of Hindu philosophy.
-The other two qualities are rajas (passion and activity) and tamas (destruction, chaos).
+Sattva (सत्त्व, meaning 'goodness, harmony') is one of the three guṇas or "modes of existence" (tendencies, qualities, attributes), a philosophical and psychological concept understood by the Samkhya school of Hindu philosophy.
+The other two qualities are rajas (passion and activity) and tamas (destruction, chaos, inertia).
 Sattva is the quality of goodness, purity, positivity, truth, serenity, balance, peacefulness, and virtuousness that is drawn towards Dharma and jñāna (knowledge).
 The act or a person who bears this is called Sattvik.

 Hinduism

 Samkhya Philosophy

 In Samkhya philosophy, a is one of three "tendencies, qualities": sattva, rajas and tamas.
 This category of qualities has been widely adopted by various schools of Hinduism for categorizing behavior and natural phenomena.
 The three qualities are: